“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 Overnight in Allihies.

-In the afternoon, we will organise a complimentary taxi transfer back to Allihies.
+In the afternoon, a complimentary taxi transfer will return you to Allihies.

 Distance: 14 km / 8.7 miles | Ascent: 240 m / 720 ft | Approximate walking time: 4 to 5 hours